CRM · Richmond

 Exactly what you get

 You get a CRM organized around keeping clients, not just landing them.
 A renewing retainer is a living object with a health score, a renewal date, and an alert when delivery slips or invoices stall.
 Account leads see the relationship next to live project status and budget burn pulled from your other systems, so the Markel or VCU Health account never goes quietly cold.
-It connects to your custom CRM-adjacent stack: the project management software, accounting software, and business intelligence dashboards already in play.
+It connects to your custom CRM-adjacent stack: the project management software, accounting software, and business intelligence (BI) dashboards already in play.
 You also get flat access, so every producer and account lead is in the system without a licensing fight.

 How to choose a developer in Richmond